AFKAMI/deep-learning-challenge/README.md

 # Summary
 Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

 Overall, the deep learning model was around 75% accuracy rate in predicting the classification problem and funding success rate.
 By cleaning the data and finding more outliers will cause the higher accuracy.
+I would recommend using another classification model to see if predicting whether applicants will be successful or not have higher accuracy.